IS-120/grid-form-style-naparker2/README.md

 <!-- cSpell:enable  -->

+Peacocks are cool so I wanted to make a website about them.
+This website is an informational site about peafowl.

 # Grid + Form + Style

 **Objectives**: Create a responsive form using grid.
 Create custom styles that override the basic browser form styles.
 Add the form to a flexbox that also contains an SVG image.